wp-plugins/membership/readme.txt

 == Changelog ==

+= 4.0.0.4 =
+* Fix several fatal errors (last update did copy some wrong files, sorry for this!)

 = 4.0.0.3 =
 * Add a dedicated Edit Membership page with improved layout
 * Add a new Add/Edit Member page where subscription details can be modified